NAFTeam/NAFF/docs/src/Guides/8 Events.md

 Now you can receive events.
 To respond to them, you need to register a callback.
 Callbacks should be lower-case, use `_` instead of spaces and start with `on_`.
 Depending on how you register your callbacks that's not a requirement, but it is good habit nonetheless.

+For example, the event callback for the `ChannelCreate` event should be called `on_channel_create`.

-You can find all events [here](/API Reference/models/events/discord/).
+You can find all events and their signatures [here](/API Reference/models/events/discord/).

 Be aware that your `Intents` must be set to receive the event you are looking for.

-For example, the event callback for the `ChannelCreate` event should be called `on_channel_create`.

 ---